doh-traffic-dataset/DoH-Tunnel-Traffic-HKD/README.md

     1. https://ieeexplore.ieee.org/document/9251211 (CIRA-CIC-DoHBrw-2020)
     2. https://ieeexplore.ieee.org/document/9924534 (DoH-Tunnel-Traffic-HKD)

-* More information for the CIRA-CIC-DoHBrw-2020 dataset can be found on the website - https://www.unb.ca/cic/datasets/dohbrw-2020.html.
+* More information on the CIRA-CIC-DoHBrw-2020 dataset is available on the website - https://www.unb.ca/cic/datasets/dohbrw-2020.html.

 * Also, note that "l1-total-add.csv" is currently too large to open in Microsoft Excel.
   Use a text editor such as Vim to view its contents.